nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 1: Download the CoalRe package</figcaption>
 </figure>

-After the package is installed, re-start BEUAti
+After the package is installed, re-start BEAUti.

 ## Load in the sequences
 In order to load in the sequences into BEAUti, they can be dragged and dropped into the paritions window.
-Then a window will pop up, where we'll have to specify that all the sequence files just loaded in are nucleotide sequences
+Then a window will pop up, where we'll have to specify that all the sequence files just loaded in are nucleotide sequences.

 <figure>
 	<a id="fig:example1"></a>